Dikson (urban-type settlement): Geography

-Dikson is the northernmost port in Russia and the northernmost settlement on the Asian continent.
+Dikson is the northernmost port in Russia, the northernmost settlement on the Asian continent, and the northernmost settlement on a continental mainland.
 It is so far north that no civil twilight appears from 8 December to 5 January, but it has 24 hours of civil twilight from 18 April to 26 August.
 It is one of the world's most isolated settlements.
 Dikson's inhabitants informally call their settlement "Capital of the Arctic", taken from a popular Soviet song.

 Dikson and Dikson Island were named after Swedish Arctic pioneer Baron Oscar Dickson.
 Dickson, along with Aleksandr Mikhaylovich Sibiryakov, was the patron of a number of early Arctic expeditions, including Adolf Erik Nordenskiöld's Russian Arctic explorations.